varver/Redshift-migration/README.md

-# What it works ?
+# What it does and how it works ?

 If you want to migrate data from one redshift instance to another instance may be in same or different account .